 This all should be submitted along with the petition between 45 days and one year before your work in the U.S. begins.
 Once the I-129 petition is approved, you may be asked to go to a U.S. consulate or embassy for a one-on-one interview.
 Even if the petition is approved, the immigration officer at the embassy still has the ability to deny the visa.

-With an immigration issue as particular and delicate as the O1 visa, it pays to be prepared.
-The best way to make sure that your evidence is solid and your case is waterproof is to hire an immigration attorney to handle the specifics.
-From analyzing the O1 processing time to making sure that your case is supported by the best evidence, a qualified attorney is invaluable to O1 applicants.
+With an immigration issue as particular and delicate as the O-1 visa, it pays to be prepared.
+The best way to make sure that your evidence is solid and your case is waterproof will be to hire an immigration attorney to handle the specifics.
+From analyzing the O-1 processing time to making sure that your case is supported by the best evidence, a qualified attorney is invaluable to O-1 applicants.

-The lawyers here at SGM Law Group have helped countless extraordinary individuals obtain their O1 visas over the years.
-Retaining one of our attorneys will ensure that your case is in the right hands.
+VisaNation Law Group lawyers have helped countless extraordinary individuals obtain their O-1 visas over the years.
+Retaining an attorney will ensure that your case is in the right hands.

-To get in touch with one of our attorneys, you can complete this contact form and schedule a consultation with our office today.
+To get in touch with a VisaNation Law Group attorney, complete this contact form and schedule a consultation with our office today.